Solistis/GetterDone/README.md

      ```
    - If Git is installed correctly, you'll see the version number.

-## Step 2: Clone the UniWebEnrollment Repository
+## Step 2: Clone the GetterDone Repository

 1. **Navigate to Your Desired Directory:**
    - Open a terminal (Linux) or Command Prompt/PowerShell (Windows).